ionic-team/ionic-docs/versioned_docs/version-v5/api/router.md

 ---
-title: "ion-router: Router Component to Coordinate URL Navigation"
+title: 'ion-router: Router Component to Coordinate URL Navigation'
-description: "ion-router is a URL coordinator for navigation outlets of ionic: ion-nav and ion-tabs.
-Router components handle routing inside vanilla and Stencil JavaScript."
+description: 'ion-router is a URL coordinator for navigation outlets of ionic: ion-nav and ion-tabs.
+Router components handle routing inside vanilla and Stencil JavaScript.'
-sidebar_label: "ion-router"
+sidebar_label: 'ion-router'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';